Xilinx/XRT/src/runtime_src/doc/toc/debug-faq.rst

   messages in ``dmesg`` would reveal if MIG calibration failed.

 Incorrect Timing Constraints
-  If the platform or dynamic region has invalid timing constraints — which is really a platform or SDx tool bug — CUs would show bizarre behaviors.
+  If the platform or dynamic region has invalid timing constraints — which is really a platform or Vitis tool bug — CUs would show bizarre behaviors.
 This may result in incorrect outputs or CU/application hangs.

 Board in Crashed State
 ~~~~~~~~~~~~~~~~~~~~~~